 Interested in Adopting a Pet?

 The Saint John SPCA Animal Rescue can help you find the perfect pet for your family.
 Each year we find new homes for hundreds of cats and dogs.
 We work hard to ensure good matches and will tell you everything we know about the animals we shelter.

 The animals that come into our care deserve a second chance at a new beginning.
 By adopting from the Saint John SPCA Animal Rescue you are helping to ensure these animals have the happy life they deserve.

 How does the adoption process work?

 - Applications must be approved (applying does not guarantee approval).
 Approval is based on the best interest of the animal (s).
 The SPCA Animal Rescue reserves the right to refuse any application we think is not in the animal’s best interest.

 - The process is the same for everyone.

 What do we expect from people who wish to adopt?

 - Please ensure you are willing to commit to the animal for his/her natural life.
 Please think about the long-term responsibilities of owning a pet.

 - You must be 21 years of age and provide a valid identification with a current address.

 - Animals cannot be adopted as a gift for someone else, for breeding purposes or for the purpose of protection.

 - All animals in your home must be spayed or neutered (if age appropriate).

 - All other dogs or cats (if applicable) in your household must be licensed.

 How long does it take to adopt?

-- It will take longer if you rent your home because you need to ask your landlord to sign our Landlord Consent Form.
+- It will take longer if you rent because you need to have your landlord sign our Landlord Consent Form.